MattFryer/Hassio-Addons/Omada-Controller/DOCS.md

 ![Supports armv7 Architecture][armv7-shield]
 ![Supports i386 Architecture][i386-shield]

-TP-Link Omada Controller software allows centralised control of TP-Link EAPs.
-This Home Assistant add-on allows you to run Omada Controller on within HASSIO supervisor.
-For more information about the Omada Controller Software see the TP-Link website.
+TP-Link Omada Controller software allows centralised control of TP-Link Wireless Access Points and other devices.
+This Home Assistant add-on allows you to run Omada Controller within HASSIO supervisor.
+For more information about the Omada Controller Software see the [TP-Link website](https://www.tp-link.com/uk/business-networking/management-platform/omada-software-controller/).

 ---

 ## Installation

 1. Navigate in your Home Assistant frontend to **Configuration** -> **Add-ons, Backups & Supervisor** -> **Add-ons** -> **Add-on Store**  and add this URL as an additional repository: `https://github.com/MattFryer/Hassio-Addons`
 2. Find the "Omada Controller" add-on (normally at the bottom of the page) and click the "INSTALL" button.
 3. If the add-on has started OK click on "OPEN WEB UI" to get started with Omada Controller.
 If you Home Assistant is using an external domain name (eg. via DuckDNS) you may need to map port 8043 on your router to your Home Assistant device.
-Try visit https://homeassistant.local:8043/ in a browser instead.
+Try visiting https://homeassistant.local:8043/ in a browser instead.
+4. (OPTIONAL) Install the Home Assistant [TP-Link Omada Integration](https://github.com/zachcheatham/ha-omada) by zachcheatham.

 ---